BrunoMazorra/Paper-Summary/README.md

 ### Core Research Question

-Do rug pulls in Constant Function Marker Makers (CFMM) share similar features?
-Can we predict if a project is a rug pull before the malicius manuver?

 Uniswap, like other DEXs, has gained much attention this last year because it is a non-custodial and publicly verifiable exchange that allows users to trade digital assets without trusted third parties.